 “Curation tools can include online social-bookmarking services like Diigo, Delicious, Digg, Reddit, and more visually oriented bookmarking services like Pinterest and Symbaloo.
 Then there are hybrid curation tools that not only enable bookmarking, but also allow us to create visual stories (Storify) and customized magazines or newspapers (Scoop.it and Paper.li).” (p.E1)

-My personal resource for all technology tools is The Teacher’s Guide to Tech by Jennifer Gonzalez of Cult of Pedagogy.
-I highly recommend this (updated for 2020) PDF book of 380 educational technology tools.
-Under “Content Curation” Jennifer groups curation tools into 5 easy-to-understand types (2020, p92).
+My personal resource for tech tools is The Teacher’s Guide to Tech by Jennifer Gonzalez of Cult of Pedagogy.
+I highly recommend this PDF categorizing hundreds of educational technology tools (updated each year).
+Under “Content Curation” Jennifer groups curation tools into 5 easy-to-understand types.
 See the image at left for the groups she uses.